Amandaaa00/Amandaaa00.github.io/README.md

 I personally have a Mac with Intel chip, and I solved the problem using the link [here](http://www.wch-ic.com/downloads/CH341SER_MAC_ZIP.html) to download the driver.
 And then in Arduino, the port as shown below should be selected.

 ![screen_shot.png](screen_shot.png)

+# Notes:
+The link to the github repo of this github page is [here](https://github.com/Amandaaa00/Amandaaa00.github.io).